Cemeteries and crematoria terms and conditions

 Flowers or memorabilia

-Not permitted on lawn graves or ashes memorials:
+Council prohibits the following items on lawn graves or ashes memorials:

-- Glass or metal containers
+- glass or metal containers

 - solar lights